guzmonne/dynamodb-graph/README.md

   })
 ```

-On the example using the `Offset` value doesn't look like and advantage, but it can make a difference if you are querying 10 `GSIK` or more.
+On the example using the `Offset` value doesn't look like and advantage, but it can make a huge difference if you are querying over 10 `GSIK` or more.

-**Another idea would be to store the next page on another node, and then retrieve it when trying to access the next page.**
+**Another idea would be to store the next page as the `offset` value to use on another node, and then retrieve it when trying to access the next page.**

 ### Update method